sjb8108/data_engineering/README.md

 D0: Actual Submission
 How to Run:

-D1: This was done for fun and messing around with AWS because of this the IaC for this is only the example data injection in the aws firehose since I created everything else from the AWS website.
+D1: This was done for research and getting more understanding of AWS because of this the IaC for this is only the example data injection in the aws firehose since I created everything else from the AWS website.
 Since D0 is my submission I know now what IaC means now after realzing I should of used AWS CDK in python to create the below applications.
 Below I will list what configurations I had for all AWS applications used if you want to check my application:\
 Note: If a setting/parameter is not listed that means the option was not enabled!
 1. Amazon Kinesis\
     &ensp; Name: D1-Assignment-Megazone \